MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxrequest/ns-acxrequest-acx_property_item.md

 ## -description

-The **ACX_PROPERTY_ITEM** structure describes the ACX request property item.
-A Property represents a capability or control-state setting that belongs to a kernel streaming object, such as a filter or pin.
-For more information, see [KS Properties](/windows-hardware/drivers/stream/ks-properties).
+The **ACX_PROPERTY_ITEM** structure describes the ACX/KS property request item.
+A property represents a capability or control-state setting that belongs to a ACX object, such as a circuit, element, pin, stream, etc. For more information, see [KS Properties](/windows-hardware/drivers/stream/ks-properties).

 ## -struct-fields

 ### -field Set

-TBD - Specifies a GUID that identifies a kernel streaming property item set.
-For example, the KSPIN_INTERFACE structure describes a specific interface within an interface set.
-For more information, see [KSPROPERTY structure](/windows-hardware/drivers/stream/ksproperty-structure).
+Specifies a GUID that identifies a KS (kernel streaming property) item set.
+For example, the KSPROPSETID_Topology set ID is the set of topology circuit properties For more information, see [KSPROPERTY structure](/windows-hardware/drivers/stream/ksproperty-structure).

 ### -field Id

 Specifies the member of the property set.
-For KSPIN_MEDIUM, identifies a unique connection on the bus.
-For KSPIN_INTERFACE, specifies the ID number of this particular interface within the interface set.
+For example, KSPROPERTY_TOPOLOGY_NODES of the topology property set is used to retrieve the list of KS NODES (ACXELEMENTS).

 ### -field Flags

 The Flags field is used to set the following Flags defined in the AcxRequest header.

 ```cpp

 #define ACX_PROPERTY_ITEM_FLAG_NONE             0x00000000
 #define ACX_PROPERTY_ITEM_FLAG_GET              0x00000001 // KSPROPERTY_TYPE_GET
 #define ACX_PROPERTY_ITEM_FLAG_SET              0x00000002 // KSPROPERTY_TYPE_SET
 #define ACX_PROPERTY_ITEM_FLAG_BASICSUPPORT     0x00000200 // KSPROPERTY_TYPE_BASICSUPPORT

 ```

 ACX_PROPERTY_ITEM_FLAG_GET - Retrieves the value of the specified property item.

 ACX_PROPERTY_ITEM_FLAG_SET - Sets the value of the specified property item.

 ACX_PROPERTY_ITEM_FLAG_BASICSUPPORT - Queries the request types that the driver handles for this property item.
 Returns KSPROPERTY_TYPE_GET or KSPROPERTY_TYPE_SET or both.
 All property sets must support this flag.
+And some object may return more info, such as volume ranges etc.

 ### -field EvtAcxObjectProcessRequest

-The [EVT_ACX_OBJECT_PROCESS_REQUEST callback](nc-acxrequest-evt_acx_object_process_event_request.md) associated with this item.
+The [EVT_ACX_OBJECT_PROCESS_REQUEST callback](nc-acxrequest-evt_acx_object_process_event_request.md) property handler associated with this item.

 ### -field Reserved